SEO Trends and Tricks

 This type of content, helps you position yourself as an authority in your niche (especially if it goes viral), but the resources that are usually spent in these endeavors can be massive, and are sometimes disappointing, due to a subpar content marketing strategy.
 So, make sure you cover all your bases before committing time and money into Whitehat SEO!

-Most online marketers tend to mix Whitehat SEO and Blackhat SEO into their marketing efforts, and it’s safe to say this won’t change when it comes to SEO for 2019.
+Most online marketers tend to mix Whitehat SEO and Blackhat SEO into their marketing efforts, and it’s safe to say this won’t change when it comes to SEO.

 My advice to you: while it is important to follow these guidelines and leverage all the tools that are within your reach, it’s increasingly important that you understand your audience, and market to them efficiently.
 The cornerstone of any SEO campaign should be to connect and communicate with your target, and create content that resonates with them.